Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 **Initial State:**
 - Copy "Vibrasonix can help with that"
-- Supporting text about binaural beats
+- Supporting text "Our soundscapes use binaural beats that work with your Vibrasonix-Cube to create a complete therapeutic experience"
 - Image of person with headphones
 - Sound wave animation around head
 - Continue button at bottom